Malaysia to study reintroduction of GST if people want it: PM Mahathir

 READ: Malaysia's GDP to expand 4.9% this year, no risk of deflation: Finance minister

-On Tuesday, the Malaysian Institute of Economic Research urged the government to reinstate GST in next year’s budget at a lower rate of three per cent.
+On Tuesday, the Malaysian Institute of Economic Research urged the government to reinstate GST in next year’s budget at a lower rate of 3 per cent.

 Its chairman Kamal Salih said SST is not enough to fill the income produced by GST, which had kept the government afloat when the price of crude oil plunged to below US$36 per barrel in 2015.